Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Optimal Solution

 \FloatBarrier \boldpara{Online Algorithms.} The optimal algorithms for \tinter and \inter can be adapted to an online setting in which the sequence of graphs $G_1,G_2,G_3,\ldots$ of a dynamic graph $\G$ is processed in the order that the graphs are received.
 In the case of \tinter, the algorithm cannot provide an answer until at least $T$ graphs have been received.
 When the $T^{th}$ graph is received, the algorithm builds the first left ladder using $T-1$ binary intersections.
 It can then perform a connectivity test and answer whether or not the sequence is $T$-interval connected so far.
-After this initial period, a $T$-connectivity test can be performed for the $T$ most recently received graphs \joe{(by performing a connectivity test on the corresponding graph in row $T$)} after the receipt of each new graph.
-At no time does the number of intersections performed to build left ladders exceed the number of graphs received and the same is true for right ladders.
-Furthermore, each new graph after the first $T-1$ corresponds to a graph in row $T$ which can be computed with one intersection by Lemma~\ref{lem:intersection}.
-In summary, the amortized cost is $O(1)$ elementary operations for each graph received and for each $T$-connectivity test after the initial period.
-The analysis for \inter is similar except the algorithm can report the connectedness of the sequence so far starting with the first graph received.
+After this initial period, a $T$-connectivity test can be performed for the $T$ most recently received graphs (by performing a connectivity test on the corresponding graph in row $T$) after the receipt of each new graph.